Why Yoga? Seeking Physical and Mental Well-being.

 So what’s so wonderful about practicing yoga? 🤣

-Since I began practicing yoga in 2001, it has continued to become increasingly popular and for good reason.
-Not only does it offer physical benefits such as increased flexibility and strength, but it also offers each individual the chance to gain a sense of feeling more empowered in the face of the ebb and flow of daily life.
+Since I began practicing yoga in 2001, it has continued to become increasingly popular—and for good reason.
+Not only does it offer physical benefits such as increased flexibility and strength, but it also provides each individual the chance to feel more empowered in the ebb and flow of daily life.

-Over the last two decades I seen that yoga, specifically therapeutic yoga, teaches individuals to be present in the moment and focus on the breath.
-This helps to alleviate feelings of daily overwhelm and anxiety.
-I see daily that the practice of therapeutic yoga also encourages individuals to listen to their bodies and make choices that serve them best, both on and off the mat.
+Over the last two decades, I have seen that yoga, specifically therapeutic yoga, offers individuals a framework to develop the skills of mindfulness and moment-to-moment awareness.
+This helps alleviate feelings of the daily overwhelm and the sense of being a victim to life’s challenges.
+Daily, I observe that the practice of yoga also encourages individuals to listen to their intuition, to turn inwards and make choices that serve them best, both on and off the mat.

-Timothy McCall, MD, is a medical doctor, author and yoga teacher who explains here:
+Timothy McCall, MD, a medical doctor, author, and yoga teacher, explains:

 "Yoga can empower you to take control of your own health in a way that no other approach can."
 (2014)

-It offers each of us a practice that helps to build resilience and inner strength.
-Through the act of literally turning up, whether in class or at home, we give ourselves time to strengthen our physical and mental well-being.
+This practice nurtures resilience and a deep sense of inner strength.
+By consistently showing up, whether in class or at home, we give ourselves time to strengthen our physical and mental well-being.

 Facebook